mikerae/string-rota/README.md

 ### JavaScript
 The project currently uses no custom javascript, mainly because it was interfering with BootstrapMade javascript and it was difficult to isolate the code without causing problems.
 Toasts, and very simple jquery toggle display scripts were omitted for this reason.
 It is intended to remove the Boostrapmade components and reinstall jquery and boostrap for future versions, allowing proper control of the code.
 JSHint showed multiple javascript errors, all of which originated in BoostrapMade code.
-There was not time before the submission of this MVP to investigate and correct these issues.
+There was not time before the resubmission of this MVP to investigate and correct these issues.
 - [JSHint](/readme_assets/images/jshint.png)
 ### HTML
 The W3C NU html validator was used.
 1 information element originating in allauth code was exposed.
 Otherwise the code passed without issue.